PHAMTHUYDUYEN/Bicycle-Manufacturer-Performance-SQL/README.md

 | reddit.com	| 189	| 54	| 28.571|
 | qiita.com	| 146	| 72	| 49.315|

-:point_right: Google generates the highest traffic, yet it also experiences a high bounce rate.
+:arrow_right: Google generates the highest traffic, yet it also experiences a high bounce rate.
 Both YouTube and Facebook exhibit the highest bounce rates, whereas other sources of traffic such as direct,dfa,reddit,etc. demonstrates stronger user engagement.
 A targeted marketing strategy should be implemented to reduce bounce rates, particularly from high-bounce sources such as Google, YouTube, and Facebook.

 ### **Query 3: Revenue by traffic source by week, by month in June 2017**
 ```SQL